How to Resign From Your Job

 When you resign from a job, it's important to check on compensation due, your last paycheck, benefits, accrued vacation, pension plans, and possible references.
 Review or print this checklist to make sure you've covered all the details that need to be handled before you leave work for the last time.

 How you write a resignation letter is important for a couple of reasons.
 First of all, you may need a reference from the employer in the future, so it makes sense to take the time to write a professional resignation letter.
 It's also a document that will become part of your employment file, and it should be written accordingly.

 Not sure what to say to your boss when you need to quit your job?
-Regardless of your reasons for leaving a job, there is a right way to do so and potentially damaging consequences if you take the wrong approach.
-Here's what to tell your supervisor when you quit your job.
+Regardless of your reasons for leaving a job, there is a right way to do so – and potentially damaging consequences if you take the wrong approach.
+Learn what to tell your supervisor when you quit your job.

 When you have given notice that you’re leaving your job and turned in your official resignation, there are still some things you should do to ensure a smooth transition.
-Review these 15 things to do before you head out the door for the last time.
+Review the 15 things to do before you head out the door for the last time.

 You may be asked to participate in an exit interview prior to your departure.
 Review sample exit interview questions to get an idea of what you'll be asked during an exit interview.
-Also, review these do's and don'ts for how to handle an exit interview so that you can prepare in advance.
+Also, review do's and don'ts for how to handle an exit interview so that you can prepare in advance.

 Take the time to write a personal email or note to the colleagues who've supported you, and who you would like to keep in touch with.
 Learn how to say farewell to co-workers and to let them know that you are resigning, retiring, or doing something else with your life.

 One of the questions that is typically asked in an interview is "Why are you leaving your job?" or "Why did you leave your job?" if you have already moved on.
 Tailor your response to fit your particular situation.